awesome-panel/awesome-panel-cli/README.md

 pn test all
 ```

-Please run this command before you `git push` and fix any failing tests.
+Please run this command and fix any failing tests before you `git push`.

 ### 🔥 Install the current `master` branch